vndpal/monthly-payslip-generator/README.md

 ## TODO

-- **Authentication & Authorization**: The API does not have any rate-limiting at the moment and anyone can access it to calculate their taxes.
+- **Authentication & Authorization**: Authentication and Authorization have not been implemented in the API as it falls outside the current scope.
+However, they can be added if required.
 - **Rate limiting**: The API does not have any rate-limiting at the moment, but excessive and abusive requests may be blocked to ensure fair usage for all users.

 ## Trade-Offs